pyvivid/K8S-References/02_05_resourceRequirements_Limits.md

 + The default memory is 512MiB for each container thats deployed on each node.
 + If a pod tries to consume more memory than its limit constantly, the pod will be terminated.

+## Setting the LimitRange for a nameSpace:

+Step 1: Create a LimitRange.yaml file as below:
+...
+apiVersion: v1
+kind: LimitRange
+metadata:
+  name: cpu-limit-range
+spec:
+  limits:
+  - default:
+      cpu: 1
+    defaultRequest:
+      cpu: 0.5
+    type: Container
+...

+Step 2: Apply the LimitRange for the specific namespace: